Birds of Australia: Bonding rituals

 There are other instances in which bonding rituals are performed, for example when males and females migrate separately, but meet again at their old nest site upon their return to the breeding grounds, or just to reinforce their claim for a nest and territory.

 Other types of bonding rituals include, e.g., pairs dancing together, singing in a duet, or performing nuptial flights.
 Entire families/clans can engage in bonding behaviour, for example when huddling (not only to keep each other warm).

-Amongst Australian bird species such behaviour is displayed most prominently by hollow-nesting species, such as all parrots and cockatoos, but also - to a lesser degree - by some species of raptors and other predatory birds, such as e.g. owls, kingfishers as well as Australian Magpies and butcherbirds.
+Amongst Australian bird species such behaviour is displayed most prominently by hollow-nesting species, such as all parrots and cockatoos, but also by raptors and other predatory birds, such as e.g. owls, kingfishers as well as Australian Magpies and butcherbirds.

-Below we show the species in which we have observed and also photographed such behaviour.
+Below we show the species in which we have observed and also recorded such behaviour.
 This list is not complete!
-More species will be added here as photos become available.
+More species will be added here as details become available.

 Hover your cursor above the thumbnail to see the name of the species.

 Click on thumbnail image to go to the page describing the species.